OpenMS/pyopenms-docs/docs/source/glossary.rst

     consensus features
     consensus feature
-        Features from replicate experiments with similar retention times and :term:`m/z` values are linked and considered a consensus feature.
+        Features from replicate experiments with similar retention times and m/z values are linked and considered a consensus feature.
-        A consensus feature contains information on the common retention time and :term:`m/z` values as well as intensities for each sample.
+        A consensus feature contains information on the common retention time and m/z values as well as intensities for each sample.
 OpenMS represents a consensus feature using the class `ConsensusFeature <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusFeature.html>`_.

     consensus maps
     consensus map
         A consensus map is a collection of :term:`consensus features` identified from mass :term:`spectra` across replicate experiments.
         One consensus map can contain many consensus :term:`features`.
 OpenMS represents a consensus map using the class `ConsensusMap <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusMap.html>`_.

-    peaks
-    peak
-        Raw data point(s) in a :term:`chromatogram` or a :term:`mass spectrum`.
-OpenMS represents a :term:`peak`  in a :term:`chromatogram` using the class `ChromatogramPeak <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ChromatogramPeak.html>`_.
-        OpenMS represents a single, one-dimensional :term:`peak`  in a :term:`mass spectrum` using the class `PeakID <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Peak1D.html>`_.